Hellman Fellowship Program 2021-2022

 - Fellowship funds may be used for expenses such as laboratory equipment, travel to a professional meeting or a site where data will be collected, and salaries for research assistants, students, or postdoctoral fellows.
 Funds may not be used for Academic Year salaries or faculty summer salary.
 A faculty member may request to use the funds to “buy out” their responsibility for teaching up to one course per year.

-- The application form and additional information can be found at UCR Hellman Application 2019-2020 Fillable Form.
-Submit completed applications electronically to: firstname.lastname@example.org.
+- The application form and additional information can be found at UCR Hellman Application 2021-2022 Fillable Form (Download and open with Adobe Reader).
+Submit completed applications electronically to your Dean's Office with a copy to Academic Personnel Office: firstname.lastname@example.org.

 Awards Will Be Based On: